 There is a private Google group to connect with each other in between meetings.

 Sessions are recorded and available for review for two weeks after the meeting date.

-The price is $100 to $150 per month and includes a private consultation with the facilitator every three months to talk about how the group is going for you or what challenges you may be facing.
+The price is $150 per month and includes a private consultation with the facilitator every three months to talk about how the group is going for you or what challenges you may be facing.

 The fee is due the first of every month.